cuhksz-nlp/NeST-CCG/README.md

 ## To-do List

-* Release the code to pre-process the data.
-* Release the pre-trained model for CCG supertagging.
+* Release the pre-trained model for CCG supertagging (on Google Drive).
 * Implement the `predict` function of our model.
 * Regular maintenance.